 Noise and interference: Background noise, such as music or other people talking, can interfere with speech recognition.
 This noise must be filtered out to ensure accurate training, although some clients do request it to remain so that their systems understand to filter it out

-To overcome these challenges, there are several best practices that researchers and developers can follow when working with speech data.
+To overcome these challenges, there are several best practices that researchers and developers can follow when working with speech datasets.
 Our speech team ensures that we:

 Collect diverse data: To ensure that Machine Learning models can recognize speech accurately in all situations, it is essential to collect diverse speech data that represents a wide range of accents, languages, and contexts

 Use high-quality recordings: Low-quality recordings can make it more challenging to filter out background noise and interference, so it is essential to use high-quality audio recordings and filter out the bad quality ones